BartShoot/NoodleCV/README.md

 my [Buddy pipelines](https://github.com/BartShoot/NoodleCV/blob/main/.buddy/buddy.yml) where I use `dotnet publish` with trimming and single file portable output.

-Currently the release is tested on Linux and Windows, soon also MacOS on Apple silicon.
+Currently the release is tested on Linux x64 and Windows x64, soon also MacOS on arm64.
 If there is a target that you could confirm is working feel free to let me know by pull request or create an issue.

+In the future I will consider other options of packaging and installing that would be more user friendly.

 # 🧰 Stack